 A leap of faith arose that this would be the solution to cycling safety.
 Without scientific evidence, doctors lobbied for a helmet law.
 The RACS claimed in 1978 that cyclists should wear helmets, but provided no evidence of efficacy.
 Dr Trinca said:

 “We could perhaps worry a little less about and take a little less time in proving what is precisely right according to all standards … As doctors we are impatient.
 We cannot wait for 2 or 3 years evaluation.”

 “Remedies” can sometimes be do more harm than good.
 The medical discipline requires careful trials of new drugs to check for negative side-effects.
-Yet some doctors felt urged to “do something” based on a belief, ignoring standard medical practice.
+Yet the RACS felt urged to “do something” based on a belief, without checking for side-effects.

 Promoting the belief